Mizi-mizi/Python-4-Biologist-Practice/README.md

 This repository is for the excercise mentioned in each chapter

 Any issues encountered while practicing will be recorded in this Readme File.

+All exercises completed.

 ### CHAPTER 2